This post may contain affiliate links. See our disclosure policy.

 Can You Freeze Egg Muffins?

 I am going to be honest with you here.
 You CAN freeze these and re-heat for later, however, I don’t like them near as much.
 The texture changes after freezing and re-heating and they just taste better fresh or even just refrigerated and re-heated.
 To have the best chance at getting them to freeze and taste good afterwards, wrap them up individually in plastic wrap and then place them in a freezer-safe, air-tight bag or container.
 To re-heat, allow to thaw in the refrigerator overnight and re-heat in a toaster oven or pop in the microwave for 30 seconds.

 Tips for Making Egg Muffin Cups

-- Blend the eggs in a blender – this is a tip from Emily that I LOVE.
-It makes your eggs light and airy in just a few seconds without having to whisk or beat them.
+- Blend the eggs in a blender.
+This makes your eggs light and airy in just a few seconds without having to whisk or beat them.
 It gives them the perfect texture.

 - Use a non-stick pan AND spray it with cooking spray.
 It may seem like you are overdoing it, but you will be happy when the eggs don’t stick to the pan once they are baked.
 Plus it will make it easier to clean.

 - Don’t overfill with egg – Be sure to leave some room in the cups after pouring the egg so you can add your mix-ins.
 Some people add the mix ins FIRST and then pour the egg over the top but when I have done that, all the toppings stay at the bottom in one big clump and don’t get distributed throughout the whole egg muffin.

 - Add the toppings in order – I have found by adding the toppings in the order listed in the recipe that I get a nice, even distribution.

 READ NEXT: 33+ Super Easy Breakfast Ideas